talmolab/dreem/README.md

 Here we describe a basic workflow from setting up data thru training and running inference
 ### Background

 This repo uses [`hydra`](https://hydra.cc) for config handling, and [`pytorch`](https://pytorch.org)/[`pytorch-lightning`](https://lightning.ai) to handle high-level training/eval/inference.
-Thus, we recommend skimming thru their respective docs to get some familiarity but is not necessary.
+Thus, we recommend skimming through their respective docs to get some familiarity but is not necessary.

 ## Step 1.
 Data Acquisition.

 ### Step 1.1: Get detections
-One of the main advantages of this system is that we ***decouple** detection and tracking.
+One of the main advantages of this system is that we *decouple* detection and tracking.
 This means that our model assumes that you already have detections available when you are ready to track.
 In order to get these detections we recommend a couple methods.
-For animal pose-estimation, we highly recommend heading over to [`sleap`](https://sleap.ai) and running through their work flow.
-For microscopy tracking, checkout [`trackmate`](https://imagej.net/plugins/trackmate/) as well as [`cellpose`](https://www.cellpose.org) and [`StarDist`](https://imagej.net/plugins/stardist).
+For animal pose-estimation, we highly recommend heading over to [SLEAP](https://sleap.ai) and running through their work flow.
+For microscopy tracking, check out [TrackMate](https://imagej.net/plugins/trackmate/) as well as [CellPose](https://www.cellpose.org) and [StarDist](https://imagej.net/plugins/stardist).
 If you are only doing tracking (ie inference), then you once you have your detections you are good to go!
 ### ***FOR TRAINING*** Step 1.2 Proofreading
 Otherwise, we recommend using the `sleap-label` gui to proofread your track labels.
-For animal tracking, if you used `sleap` you can start proofreading right away.
-Otherwise if you used a different system (e.g `DeepLabCut`) check out `sleap.io.format` for available converters.
-With microscopy, we highly recommend starting out with `trackmate` and then proofreading in `sleap`.
+For animal tracking, if you used SLEAP you can start proofreading right away.
+Otherwise if you used a different system (e.g DeepLabCut) check out [`sleap.io.convert`](https://sleap.ai/api/sleap.io.convert.html#module-sleap.io.convert) for available converters.
+With microscopy, we highly recommend starting out with TrackMate and then proofreading in `sleap`.
 Here is [a converter from trackmate's output to a `.slp`](https://gist.github.com/aaprasad/5243be0785a40e9dafa1697ce2258e3e) file.
 In general, you can use [`sleap-io`](https://io.sleap.ai/latest/) to write a custom converter to `.slp` if you'd like to use the sleap-gui for proofreading
 ### Step 1.3 Organize data.

 Although, our data loading does take paths to label files and video files directly so it's fairly flexible, we recommend organizing your data with a couple things in mind.